nuts-foundation/nuts-specification/rfc/rfc002-authentication-token.md

 ### 4.1.
 Human readable

-The login contract must be human readable so the user can make a conscious decision about what it’s agreeing to.
+The login contract must be human-readable so the user can make a conscious decision about what it’s agreeing to.

 ### 4.2.
 Machine readable

-The login contract must also be machine readable.
+The login contract must also be machine-readable.
 This means that the variation in different contracts must be limited.
 A fixed set of contracts provides an easy fix.

 ### 4.3.
 Single party verification